 - Applying students must be enrolled in a Ph.D. program.

-- Preference will be given to students with a desire to work in an industrial research lab and those working on innovative research projects in areas related to Symantec’s businesses, such as host-based and network security, cloud computing, virtualization, machine learning, data mining, etc.
+- Preference will be given to students with a desire to work in an industrial research lab and those working on innovative research projects in areas related to Symantec’s businesses and interests.

 - Recipients will also be selected based on their overall potential for research excellence and their academic progress to date as evidenced by publications.